| The

 The Nankai Maru went down in about half an hour.
 The Rakuyo Maru

+sank late in the afternoon.
 In the attacks, which followed this encounter, four ships and two

 escorts were sunk and several others damaged, the Rakuyo being among